Ratcliffe climate protest police raid questioned

 One of the convicted protesters, 32-year-old Chris Kitchen, from Brightlingsea in Essex, said: "We're part of a growing global movement for climate justice and it's not our decision how much the police spend on trying to stop us.

-"What we want to stop is companies like E.On making these enormous profits."'Risk and harm'
+"What we want to stop is companies like E.On making these enormous profits."

 Immediately after the sentencing, Det Supt Adrian Pearson, who led the investigation, said: "We will facilitate peaceful protest.